lgpdevtools/sraX/README.md

 docker pull lgpdevtools/srax
 ```

-In order to check the appropriate running state of the image file, then run:
+In order to check the appropriate running state of the image file:

 ```
 sudo docker run -it srax